Bloodfist VI: Ground Zero

 Bloodfist VI: Ground Zero is a 1995 American action film directed by Rick Jacobson and starring Don Wilson, Marcus Aurelius, Michael Blanks, and Anthony Boyer.
 It was written by Brendan Broderick and Rob Kerchner.
+A sequel to Bloodfist V: Human Target (1994), it is the sixth installment in the Bloodfist film series.

 Premise

 Air Force courier Nick Corrigan is dispatched to a remote nuclear missile base in the Midwest.
 Unbeknownst to him, a group of terrorists has seized control of the base with the intention of launching missiles at major cities across the nation.
 They imprison Nick within the base to prevent him from thwarting their scheme.
 However, what the terrorists fail to realize is that Sgt.
 Corrigan is a seasoned ex-Special Forces operative, fully equipped to neutralize them and their plans, even under the most challenging circumstances.